brotherhoodMonk/gyan/rct.md

 Redux is a predictable state container for JavaScript applications.

-In an app where data is shared among components, it might be confusing to actually know where a state should live.
-Ideally, the data in a component should live in just one component.
-So sharing data among sibling components becomes difficult.

-The way Redux works is simple.
-There is a central store that
-holds the entire state of the application.
+There is a central store that holds the entire state of the application.
-Each component can access
-the stored state without having to send down props from one component to another.
+Each component can access the stored state without having to send down props from one component to another.

-There are three building parts: actions, store and reducers.
+There are three building parts pf the redux: actions, store and reducers.

 1. Actions in Redux